Robustness Verification of Polynomial Neural Networks: Introduction

 \subsection{Contributions}

-Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item In Section \ref{sec:verification-as-algebraic-problem}, we formulate robustness verification as a metric projection problem onto algebraic varieties, providing an exact KKT-characterization and a relaxation.
+Our main contributions are summarized as follows: \begin{itemize}[leftmargin=*] \item In Section~\ref{sec:verification-as-algebraic-problem}, we formulate robustness verification as a metric projection problem onto algebraic varieties, providing an exact KKT-characterization and a relaxation.
+We also give a numerical homotopy-continuation-based algorithm for exact robustness certification (Algorithm \ref{alg:hc}).